Tuition fee loans and financial support – if you come from England

 This is an outline of what is available for students from England for 2018–19 entry.
 Check to find the exact dates, cost of fees and financial support available on university and student funding websites.

-Note: To classify as an English student, you will normally need to have lived in England for the three years before the start of your course.
-If you are unsure whether this is you, please see our information on eligibility.
+Note: to be classed as an English student, you normally need to have lived in England for the three years before the start of your course.
+Please see our information on eligibility for details.

 If you are planning on attending a UK university, you apply online to Student Finance England for a loan of up to £9,250.
 This will cover your tuition fees.
 The loan is not means tested.